site24x7/plugins/windows_schedule_tasks_monitoring/ReadMe.md

-# Plugin for monitoring Windows Schedule task
+# Plugin for monitoring Windows Scheduled tasks

 The plugins will helps to monitor the below metrics of Scheduled tasks.